Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

-The estimation of $\hatlgsdM[5]{\LGp}{\omega}{m}$ for a point \mbox{$\LGp = \LGpoint$} that lies on the diagonal, i.e.\ \mbox{$\LGpdiagonal$}, will be based on the estimates of $\hatlgacr[5]{\LGp}{h}$ for \mbox{$h=1,\dotsc,m$}.
-It is thus of interest to investigate how the estimates $\hatlgacr[5]{\LGp}{h}$ depends on the parameter-configuration given in \cref{sec:Examples_the_parameters}.
+The estimation of $\hatlgsdM[5]{\LGp}{\omega}{m}$ for a point \mbox{$\LGp = \LGpoint$} that lies on the diagonal, i.e.\ \mbox{$\LGpdiagonal$}, will be based on the estimates of $\hatlgacr[5]{\LGp}{h}$ for \mbox{$h=1,\dotsc,m$}, and it is thus of interest to first investigate how these estimates depend on the configuration of the tuning parameters given in \cref{sec:Examples_the_parameters}.
 This is most easily done in terms of an example, and the pseudo-normalised \texttt{dmbp}-data (of length~1974) will be used for this purpose.

 First of all, note that the combination of point $\LGp$ and bandwidth $\bm{b}$ influences how many of the $h$-lagged pairs that effectively contribute to the computation of $\hatlgacr[5]{\LGp}{h}$.
 This is shown in \cref{fig:dmbp_pseudo_normalised_with_rectangles} for the pseudo-normalised \texttt{dmbp}-data.
-In the plot of the pseudo-normalised time series, the three horizontal dashed lines represent the \textit{levels} which corresponds to the coordinates of the three points~$\LGp$, whereas the horizontal strips centered at those lines shows which observations that lies within a distance of \mbox{$b=0.5$} from the respective lines.
+In the plot of the pseudo-normalised time series (top panel), the three horizontal dashed lines represent the \textit{levels} which corresponds to the coordinates of the three points~$\LGp$, whereas the horizontal strips centered at those lines show which observations that lie within a distance of \mbox{$b=0.5$} from the respective lines.
 The three plots at the bottom shows the corresponding $1$-lagged pairs, each with a \textit{bandwidth-square} (of width~$2b$) centered at one of the selected points~$\LGp$.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}